oat-sa/extension-tao-offline/README.md

 ![Sequence Diagram](docs/sync_flow.png)

 #### Synchronizing users with encryption
-Every user has been assigned an `application ID` that is used to grant access to the delivery content.
+Every user has been assigned an application key that is used to decrypt the delivery content.
 Properties that are excluded from the synchronization process can be found under `excludedProperties` in the configuration file `config/taoSync/syncService.conf.php`.
 Properties that are encrypted are defined inside `config/taoEncryption/encryptUserSyncFormatter.conf.php`.

 ![Synchronizing users](docs/sync_users.png)